Biceps and Workout Recovery: Fix Sore Arms Fast

 Research shows foam rolling can speed recovery by 20% ([Pearcey et al., *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)) and improve flexibility by roughly 10% ([Wiewelhove et al., *Frontiers in Physiology*, 2019](https://pubmed.ncbi.nlm.nih.gov/31024339/)).
 For biceps specifically, you need something that can get into the belly of the muscle without being too aggressive on the bone.

-The spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is ideal for biceps work.
+The spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is ideal for biceps and workout recovery.
 A full-size roller is honestly too broad for a muscle this size, you need something that can pin down specific trigger points in the biceps belly and the biceps-forearm junction where tightness builds up.

 ### How to Roll Your Biceps (Step by Step)